Vertiqal Studios: Vertiqal Studios Provides Notice of Default

+NOTICE TO READER: PLEASE BE ADVISED THAT THE NEWS RELEASE DATED MARCH 24, 2026, HAS BEEN REFILED TO INCLUDE THAT THE COMPANY'S ANNUAL INFORMATION FORM WILL BE PART OF THE DELAYED FILINGS WHICH WAS INADVERTENTLY OMITTED FROM THE ORIGINAL NEWS RELEASE.
+NO OTHER CHANGES HAVE BEEN MADE TO THIS NEWS RELEASE.

-Toronto, Ontario--(Newsfile Corp. - March 24, 2026) - Vertiqal Studios Corp.
-(TSX: VRTS) (FSE: 9PY0) ("Vertiqal" or the "Company") announces that it anticipates being late in filing its audited annual financial statements (the "Annual Financial Statements"), management discussion and analysis ("MD&A") and certificates of the Chief Executive Officer and Chief Financial Officer (collectively, the "Filings") for the year ended December 31, 2025, by the prescribed deadline of March 31, 2026.
+Toronto, Ontario--(Newsfile Corp. - March 25, 2026) - Vertiqal Studios Corp.
+(TSX: VRTS) (FSE: 9PY0) ("Vertiqal" or the "Company") announces that it anticipates being late in filing its audited annual financial statements, management discussion and analysis, annual information form and certificates of the Chief Executive Officer and Chief Financial Officer (collectively, the "Filings") for the year ended December 31, 2025, by the prescribed deadline of March 31, 2026.

 On September 2, 2025, the Company announced the acquisition of certain assets and entities from Enthusiast Gaming Holdings Inc. The delay in filing the Filings is due to the complexity of the valuation of these assets and entities and the fact that the Company's auditors have engaged a new partner and team to lead the audit.